 In extreme cases, neurosurgery may sever the greater occipital nerve.
 This will lead to scalp numbness.

-If you are suffering from frequent headaches, consider upper cervical chiropractic care.
+If you suffer from frequent headaches, consider upper cervical chiropractic care.
 At Denver Upper Cervical Chiropractic, we use evidence-based techniques to gently manipulate the spine.
 Most headache pain can be relieved with spinal adjustments.

 Click here today to make an appointment with us!